AdamDanielHarris/codeit/python/README.md

 ## Overview

+This project uses a **Docker-based environment management system** tha### Module Features

+### Basic Data Structures
+- Lists, tuples, sets, dictionaries
+- Interactive breakpoints for exploration
-This project now uses a **Docker-based environment management system** that provides seamless Python learning with automatic conflict resolution.
-The system smartly detects environment issues (like NixOS compatibility problems) and automatically runs problematic modules in an isolated Docker container.
+- Examples with mutationsides Python learning with automatic conflict resolution and **copy mode support for restricted environments**.
+The system detects environment issues and automatically runs problematic modules in an isolated Docker container with file synchronization.

 ## Architecture